 The Type of Bottle

-There are several categories of bottles and passionate collectors in each category.
-Some categories are more valuable than others, but there are highly collectible bottles in each category.
+There are several categories of bottles, and it's no surprise that there are passionate collectors in each category.
+Some categories are more valuable than others, but there are highly collectible bottles in each one.

 - Label under glass